EVOTER: Evolution of Transparent Explainable Rule-sets: Illustrating EVOTER's Performance

-\paragraph{Results} The first of these intervals indicates acute hypotension indicative of septic shock.
-EVOTER was trained with approximately 4000 patients' arterial blood pressure wave-forms from the MIMIC II v3 dataset \cite{bp-sepsis}.
-Rules were evolved to observe various features of these wave-forms at various times, and predict whether acute hypotension was likely to develop within the prediction window of 30 minutes (Figure~\ref{fig:bp_ref}).
-In a massively parallel implementation on 1000 clients running for several days, EVOTER achieved an accuracy of 0.895 risk-weighted error on the withheld set, with true positive rate of 0.96 and false positive rate of 0.394.
+\paragraph{Results} EVOTER was trained with approximately 4000 patients' arterial blood pressure waveforms from the MIMIC II v3 data set \cite{bp-sepsis}.
+Rules were evolved to observe various features of these waveforms at various times and predict whether acute hypotension was likely to develop within the prediction window of 30 minutes (Figure~\ref{fig:bp_ref}).
+In a massively parallel implementation on 1000 clients running for several days, EVOTER achieved an accuracy of 0.895 risk-weighted error on the withheld set, with a true positive rate of 0.96 and a false positive rate of 0.394.

-Note that the approach is general and does not need transformation of the data.
+Note that the approach is general and does not need a transformation of the time-series data into large temporal feature sets.
 Even though many machine learning methods could be used for this prediction task, EVOTER provides a solution that is transparent and interpretable.
-Indeed, the rules were evaluated by emergency-room physicians who found them meaningful.
+Indeed, the rules were evaluated by emergency-room physicians who found them meaningful \cite{bp-sepsis}.
 Without such an understanding and verification, it would be difficult to trust the system enough to deploy it.
-Thus, working in tandem with human experts, EVOTER can be useful in interpreting and understanding the progression of the patient's health and sensitivity, and serve as an early indicator of problems.
+Thus, working in tandem with human experts, EVOTER can be useful in interpreting and understanding the progression of the patient's health and sensitivity and serve as an early indicator of problems.